'Dark Towers' Exposes Chaos And Corruption At The Bank That Holds Trump's Secrets

 Deutsche Bank Is The 'Rosetta Stone' To Unlock Trump Finances, Journalist Says

-Deutsche Bank went from being a complete non-entity on Wall Street and in London to being, virtually overnight, one of the leading players on the street.
+Deutsche Bank went from being a complete nonentity on Wall Street and in London to being, virtually overnight, one of the leading players on the street.
 Edson Mitchell [who led the bank's London office] was the one who led that charge, and he was a fairly impulsive, very charismatic, very energetic salesman. ...
 Largely through the force of his personality and through the power of persuasion of having a few billion dollars at his disposal to spend on hiring people, [Mitchell] hired thousands and thousands of people, not just from Merrill Lynch, but really from across Wall Street.
 And so Deutsche Bank all of a sudden became one of the most aggressive places to work on Wall Street.

 On how CEO Josef Ackermann's leadership changed the bank in 2002